Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/installing_the_vin.rst

   *VIN™ CLI* Connected Successfully

 With the simple, two-peer network established and the *VIN™ CLI* connected, transmission between the two peers and the network is now possible.
-To get started using the *VIN™* and for details on the commands available to the *VIN™ CLI*, including examples of each, refer to :doc:`vin_cli`.
-Note: the :doc:`vin_cli` section and it's examples correspond with the single host network.
+To get started using the *VIN™* and for details on the commands available to the *VIN™ CLI*, including examples of each, refer to :ref:`vin-cli`.
+Note: the :ref:`vin-cli` section and it's examples correspond with the single host network.
 For setting up and using a multi-host network, see the section below.

 Network Interaction - Single Host (*Windows*)